richtastic/ff/src/3DR/wiki/app.md

 - re-check using F-corner points for additional seed points

 - re-export features for views
-- get back to how well steropsis estimations are
+- get back to how well stereopsis estimations are